home-assistant/home-assistant.io/source/_integrations/minecraft_server.markdown

   - sensor
 ---

 Minecraft servers allow players to play the sandbox video game [Minecraft](https://www.minecraft.net/en-us) by [Mojang AB](https://www.mojang.com) online or via a local area network with other players.
-The `Minecraft Server` integration lets you retrieve information from a Minecraft server (Java edition) within Home Assistant.
+The `Minecraft Server` integration lets you retrieve information from a Minecraft server (Java or Bedrock edition) within Home Assistant.

 <div class='note'>
-The server must be version 1.7 or higher, since older versions don't expose any information.
+The JAVA server must be version 1.7 or higher, since older versions don't expose any information.
+The Bedrock server must be 1.6.x or higer
 </div>

 {% include integrations/config_flow.md %}